Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 Why yak for this coat?

-It's simply a fabulous fiber, soft, warm and breathable like cashmere.
+It is simply a fabulous fiber, soft, warm and breathable like cashmere.

 These two fibers are often compared because they have extremely similar properties.

-Memory of my trip to Mongolia, where I took this photo with peaceful yaks.
+Souvenir from my trip to Mongolia, where I took this photo with peaceful yaks.

 A naturally natural color

 Why yak?
-Because it makes magnificent colors!
+Because it makes beautiful colors!

-Ethics: do we shear the yak?
+Ethics: Do we shear the yak?

 If we did this, the soft yak down would be mixed with the rougher fibers.